aicenter/FUP/lectures/lecture13.md

 𝝺> count 2 [1,2,1,2,2,3]
 3
 ```
+Arguable the most advanced example we seen of a fold is the monadic of mazes in `setPath` of [Lab
+12](/labs/lab12#manipulations-with-maze).

 Importantly, we can implement a number of important functions *in terms of fold*, so theoretically,
 we don't need much more than a datastructure being foldable.
 For example: